-Body & Soul is founded and launches in its first home: The Royal Homoeopathic Hospital.
+Body & Soul is founded and launches in its first home at London's Royal Homoeopathic Hospital.

 Body & Soul partners The Body Shop in launching pin badges throughout the UK stores.
 The profile of the organisation and of HIV in the UK is raised significantly with a presence in a mainstream national retailer.